Deputy Kentucky clerk questions validity of licenses altered by Kim Davis

-LOUISVILLE, Ky., Sept 18 (Reuters) - A deputy for the Kentucky county clerk who was jailed after refusing to issue marriage licenses to gay couples questioned on Friday the validity of the licenses he has issued since his boss’ return.
+LOUISVILLE, Ky.
+(Reuters) - A deputy for the Kentucky county clerk who was jailed after refusing to issue marriage licenses to gay couples questioned on Friday the validity of the licenses he has issued since his boss’ return.

 In a filing with the federal judge overseeing a lawsuit against Rowan County Clerk Kim Davis for not issuing marriage licenses, the attorney for deputy clerk Brian Mason said he has “some substantial questions” about the new licenses Davis altered and gave him to issue after she returned to work on Monday.